 We operate one of the largest airlines and one of the largest fleets of alternative fuel vehicles under a global UPS brand that stands for quality and reliability.
-We deliver packages each business day for approximately 1.6 million shipping customers to 1.1 million delivery recipients in over 220 countries and territories.
-In 2022, we delivered an average of 24.3 million packages per day, totaling 6.2 billion packages during the year.
+We deliver packages each business day for approximately 1.6 million shipping customers to 10.2 million delivery recipients in over 200 countries and territories.
+In 2023, we delivered an average of 22.3 million packages per day, totaling 5.7 billion packages during the year.
 Our success depends on economic stability, global trade and a society that welcomes opportunity.
 We understand the importance of acting responsibly as a business, an employer and a corporate citizen.

-The board regularly considers economic, environmental and social sustainability risks and opportunities as part of its involvement in UPS's strategic planning process.
-The board also regularly reviews the effectiveness of our risk management and due diligence processes related to sustainability topics.
-The board delegates authority for day-to-day management of sustainability matters to management.
+The board considers key economic, environmental and social sustainability risks and opportunities as part of its involvement in and oversight of UPS's strategic planning.
+The board also regularly reviews the effectiveness of our risk management and due diligence processes related to material sustainability topics.
+In executing its responsibilities, the board recently delegated oversight of environmental sustainability matters to the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee monitors the development, implementation, and progress of the Company's environmental sustainability goals and regularly reports on those matters to the board.
+Authority for day-to-day management of sustainability matters has been delegated to management.
 Our Chief Corporate Affairs and Sustainability Officer reports directly to the Company's CEO and regularly reports to the board regarding sustainability strategies, priorities, goals and performance.
 In addition, the board is regularly briefed on issues of concern for customers, unions, employees, retirees, investors, governmental entities and other stakeholders.
 For additional information on board oversight, see page 14.